BrandonDonnellDesign/PECS/NEW_FEATURES.md

 ### Use Text-to-Speech
 1. Open any board in editor mode
 2. Click on a card's image area
-3. Hear the label spoken aloud
+3. Hear the label spoken aloud with natural voice
+4. Watch for blue pulse animation while speaking
+5. Click again to repeat

 ### Add Emoji Cards
 1. Click "Add Card" in board editor